bbc/s3touch/readme.md

     # touch a single object with custom SNS topic
     s3touch s3://my-bucket/some-object --topic arn:aws:sns:us-east-1:1234:this-bucket-s3-events

+    # touch a single object with custom lambda name
+    s3touch s3://my-bucket/some-object --lambda SomeLambdaName

+    # touch all objects under a prefix with parallel calls
+    s3touch --recursive s3://my-bucket/some-prefix/ --workers 10

-- Looks up SNS topic that is subscribed to the given S3 bucket,
+- Looks up SNS topic or lambda that is subscribed to the given S3 bucket,
 - Looks up information about `some-object` (size, etag),
 - and sends a simulated S3 event message to the SNS topic already set within the bucket or to the SNS topic explictly sent via the `--topic` flag